-While it is thought that the majority of sulfate aerosol arising from extratropical eruptions is contained within the hemisphere of the eruption (Oman et al., 2006), it does seem possible that in some cases sulfate from extratropical eruptions may cross the Equator in large enough quantities to be recorded in the ice sheets of the opposite hemisphere.
-Modelling results suggest that extratropical eruptions can lead to ice sheet flux in the opposite hemisphere of the eruption around 10% that of the hemisphere of eruption, which is likely to produce detectable signals only for the largest such eruptions (Toohey et al., 2016a).
-In such cases, we used the extratropical transfer function to estimate the sulfate injection of the hemisphere of the eruption and the tropical transfer function to estimate the injection to the other hemisphere.
-In the current eVolv2k version, the only significant eruption for which this rule applies is the 236 CE Taupo event, for which sulfate signals in both Antarctica and Greenland are attributed to the SH eruption.
+While it is thought that the majority of sulphate aerosol arising from extratropical eruptions is contained within the hemisphere of the eruption (Oman et al., 2006), it does seem possible that in some cases, sulphate from extratropical

-It should also be noted that the method introduced above assumes that the ice core sulfate flux is directly proportional to the stratospheric injection.
-In reality, some of the sulfate deposited on ice sheets may come from volcanic sulfur emissions into the troposphere.
-Of particular importance are effusive (i.e. non-explosive) eruptions from Iceland, which under the right meteorological conditions may produce large sulfate deposition over Greenland even when the stratospheric injection is minimal.
-Crowley and Unterman (2013) adjusted the Greenland flux values for the 1783 Laki eruption, deriving a ratio of stratospheric to total sulfate flux of 0.15 based on analysis of the "far-field" Mt.
+- 25 eruptions may cross the equator in large enough quantities to be recorded in the ice sheets of the opposite hemisphere.
+Modelling results suggest that extratropical eruption can lead to ice sheet flux in the opposite hemisphere of the eruption around 10% that of the hemisphere of eruption, which are likely to produce detectable signals only for the largest such eruptions (Toohey et al., 2016a).
+In such cases, we used the extratropical transfer function to estimate the sulphate injection of the hemisphere of the eruption, and the tropical transfer function to estimate the injection to the other hemisphere. - 30 It should also be noted that the method introduced above assumes that the ice core sulphate flux is directly proportional to the stratospheric injection.
+In reality, some of the sulphate deposited to ice sheets may come from volcanic sulphur emissions into the troposphere.
+Of particular importance are effusive (i.e., non-explosive) eruptions from Iceland, which, under the right meteorological conditions, may produce large sulphate deposition over Greenland, even when the stratospheric injection is minimal.
+Crowley and Unterman (2013) adjusted the Greenland flux values for the 1783 Laki eruption, deriving a ratio of stratospheric-to-total sulphate flux of 0.15 based on analysis of the "far-field" Mt.
 Logan ice core.
-The proportion of Laki's stratospheric sulfur injection is indeed highly uncertain (Lanciki et al., 2012; Schmidt et al., 2012), and to date little quantitative information on the stratospheric-totropospheric partitioning of sulfur injection is available for other Icelandic eruptions of the past 2500 years.
-Geological records suggest that purely effusive eruptions in Iceland are rare and that the eruption of Laki was characterised by both explosive and effusive phases (Thordarson and Larsen, 2007).
-Until an objective criterion can be established to quantify the proportion of ice core sulfate representing the stratospheric sulfate burden, we have chosen to maintain the assumption that all sulfate is stratospheric but stress that this is a rather important potential source of uncertainty.
+The proportion of Laki's stratospheric sulphur injection is indeed highly uncertain (Lanciki et al., 2012; Schmidt et al., 2012), and to date, little quantitative information on the stratospheric-to-tropospheric partitioning of sulphur injection is available for other Icelandic eruptions of the past 2500 years.
+Geological records suggest that purely effusive eruptions in Iceland are rare, and that the eruption of Laki was characterized by both explosive and effusive phases (Thordarson and Larsen, 2007).
+Until an

+5 that the eruption of Laki was characterized by both explosive and effusive phases (Thordarson and Larsen, 2007).
+Until an objective criterion can be established to quantify the proportion of ice core sulphate representing the stratospheric sulphate burden, we have chosen to maintain the assumption that all sulphate is stratospheric, but stress that this is a rather important potential source of uncertainty.